irulanCorrino/source-to-blockquoted-code--sed-script/README.md

 >
 >```
 ### after i have learned Lesson 2 [the headache with google’s tweaked linux renamed to android]
-- there were issues with copied output in Part 1 —something [firefox, a clipboard and so on] had eaten whitespaces i guess; but because i lose my memory oftenly i cannot tell that was not my issue —when i myself have copied that line from this my github readme.md in Android a couple of days ago it has not produced correct markdown output [certainly]
+- there were issues with copied output in Part 1 —something [firefox, a clipboard and so on] had eaten whitespaces i guess; but because i lose my memory oftenly i cannot tell that was not my issue —when i myself have copied that line from this my github readme.md in Android a couple of days ago it has not produced correct markdown output [certainly][^1]
 - here is a code snippet from Lesson 1 written cleanly:
 > ```
 > #!/bin/sh